Tomelia1999/lava-network-RPC/agent_docs/productContext.md

 # Product Context: Lava RPC Monitor Backend

+## Product Context

-## Why This Project Exists
+### Why This Project Exists

+This project serves as a home assignment for a Blockchain Engineer challenge.
+Its primary purpose is to assess the candidate's ability to build a functional monitoring tool according to specified requirements.

+### What Problems It Solves

-This project, the backend service for the Lava RPC Monitor, exists to provide real-time monitoring and metrics for the Lava Network RPC endpoint (`https://eth1.lava.build`).
-It aims to give insights into the health, performance, and reliability of the RPC service.
+The tool addresses the need to monitor the health and performance of a public RPC endpoint, specifically the Lava Network RPC endpoint (`https://eth1.lava.build`).
+It aims to provide real-time insights into:

-## What Problems It Solves

-1.  **Lack of Visibility**: Provides users and developers with visibility into the operational status of the Lava RPC endpoint.
+- RPC node health
+- Request success rates
+- API response times
+- Occurrence of errors

+### How It Should Work

+The tool should:
+1. Send JSON-RPC requests to `https://eth1.lava.build`.
-2.  **Performance Tracking**: Tracks key performance indicators (KPIs) such as success rate, response time, and error occurrences.
+2. Monitor and track metrics: success rate, response time, and errors.
-3.  **Reliability Assessment**: Helps in assessing the reliability of the RPC service over time by collecting and exposing metrics.
-4.  **Proactive Issue Detection**: By monitoring metrics, it can help in the early detection of potential issues with the RPC service.
+3. Display these metrics in real-time on a user interface.
+4. Adhere to a rate limit of 300 requests per 10 seconds by implementing appropriate throttling.
+5. Be containerized using Docker (and Docker Compose) for easy deployment and scalability.

 ## How It Should Work